Powdered Sugar Glaze Icing Recipe

 This post may contain affiliate links.
 Read our disclosure policy.

-The ultimate powdered sugar glaze recipe that takes just 5 minutes and 3 ingredients.
-A simple glaze icing perfect to drizzle over cakes, cookies, and pastries.
+The ultimate powdered sugar glaze icing recipe that takes just 5 minutes and 3 ingredients.
+A simple drizzle icing perfect for cakes, cookies, and pastries.

-The beauty of this powdered sugar icing is in its versatility.
-Not only will we guide you on how to make glaze icing with ease, but we’ll also explore variations to ensure your desserts stand out.
+The beauty of this drizzle icing is in its versatility.
+Not only will we guide you on how to make glaze icing with ease, but we’ll also explore variations to ensure your desserts and coffee cakes stand out.

 • Flavor: The flavor is up to you!
 Add vanilla extract for a traditional flavor, but we’ll share more flavor ideas below.